- Overview

 Solutions:

-The apostrophe shortcoming is inherent to macOS whether the user authenticates with their apostrophe-enabled username on a print queue advertised from Mobility or a print queue published directly from an AirPrint-enabled printer.
+We believe this can happen when printing to a Mobility Print queue or a queue published directly from an AirPrint-enabled printer.
 At the time of this writing, we have yet to determine whether this lapse is due to CUPS, macOS, both, or something else entirely.

 Solutions:

-1. Refresh and re-enter the same credentials′ ’ - as a workaround, this allows the job to go through, but every print job sent will need this.
+- Refresh and re-enter the same credentials - as a workaround, this allows the job to go through, but every print job sent will need this.

 When using a mac device